beatrizbsperes/LiDARClassification/README.md

-# Notebook or LiDAR Classification
+# Notebook for LiDAR Classification

 A Python tool made in Jupyter Notebook for automatic classification of LiDAR point cloud data.
 Identifies ground, buildings and vegetation from raw LAS files.